The command-line tool provides an easy way to solve a model stored in

 An IIS is a subset of the constraints and variable bounds with the following properties:

-- if any of the constraints or bounds of the IIS is removed, the subsystem becomes feasible.
+- If a single constraint or bound is removed, the subsystem becomes feasible.

-If an IIS computation is interrupted before completion, Gurobi will return the smallest IIS found to that point.
+If an IIS computation is interrupted before completion, Gurobi will return the smallest infeasible subsystem found to that point.

 Another use of